peerlibrary/annotator/src/tasks_introduction.coffee.md

    * We have added a declarative dependency (with the `deps` option) to *task B*, so that *task B* won't be run until *task C* is finished.
    The second way of defining dependencies is more flexible; see bellow.

+A task can depend on any number of other tasks, and it's execution will only start when all the dependencies have been fulfilled.

 In this example, `schedule` will first run *task C* (since it does not have any dependency), and when it's ready, it will execute (in an unspecified order) *Task B* and the manually registered callback.

+The output will look like this:

+ * task C: 0 - Starting tasks_introduction.js:8
+ * C tasks_introduction.js:40
+ * task C: 1 - Finished in 1ms. tasks_introduction.js:8
+ * Task C is done! tasks_introduction.js:45
+ * task B: 0 - Starting tasks_introduction.js:8
+ * B tasks_introduction.js:33
+ * task B: 1 - Finished in 0ms.

 ### Changing dependencies on the fly